nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ![](../images/lcm_software_validation_report_run_graph.png)

-!!! warning "Note - If graph has too many platforms it will not render very well.
+!!! warning "If graph has too many platforms it will not render very well.
 You can filter it down to only a few with the right side search form.
-This is being currenlty being worked on."
+This issue is currenlty being worked on."

 - ** Executive Summary ** - Quick summary of all objects found with the report run.